antoninoLorenzo/AI-OPS/README.md

 > **The frontend is prototyped in `frontend-prototype` branch, containing a `React` application, however it is not currently in development*

-> **The RAG components are implemented, however we it must be integrated with the main application*
+> **The RAG components are implemented, however it still needs to be integrated with the main application*

 ![Deployment Diagram](static/images/deployment_diagram.svg)